Each person has a unique weight loss journey. We gathered some basic tips to support you on yours.

 12. Eat clean

 Adopting healthy eating behaviors is key for weight loss.
 The most important point is constructing a plan which you can follow consistently.
 Start with limiting processed foods and added sugar.
-An ideal diet should contain a lot of protein and veggies, good fats, and whole carbs.
+An ideal diet should contain protein and veggies, good fats, and whole carbs.

 13. Control your portions